 Not every factory operates in the same manner, but there are a few consistent roles and situations that appear throughout the industry.
-On the whole, manufacturing has more potentially dangerous scenarios than many other industries.
-Even when every safety guideline is being followed, there's no denying that factory environments are still full of dangers – from slippery floors to grinding machinery.
+The manufacturing industry has more hazards than many other industries.
+Even when every safety guideline is followed, there's no denying that factory environments are full of dangers – from slippery floors to grinding machinery.
 One way that workers can stay safe on the job is to stay firmly on their feet.
 With the right pair of work shoes, factory employees can lower their risk of sustaining an injury on the job.
-Keep reading to learn about what types of shoes are needed on the manufacturing floor:
+Keep reading to learn about the best shoes for manufacturing that are needed on the factory floor.

 Assemblers fabricate and assemble mechanical parts for specific work within a line of production, according to Reliance Staffing.
 It's a difficult job that engages the mind and the body.
 Not only do assemblers need to know how to construct the needed parts, they have to actually put them together as well.
 Wearing slip-resistant shoes with a composite toe will keep assemblers safe while they perform their duties.
 It's impossible to tell when a part might slip and fall, damaging the worker's foot.
 A composite or steel toe can easily prevent a serious injury.